Consulting Business Plan Template

 The customer analysis section of your consulting business plan must detail the clients you serve and/or expect to serve.

-The following are examples of customer segments: Corporations, Federal Government, Nonprofits, Consumers, etc.
+The following are examples of ideal customer segments for a consulting firm: Corporations, Federal Government, Nonprofits, Consumers, etc.

 As you can imagine, the customer segment(s) you choose will have a great impact on the type of consulting business you operate.
-Clearly, nonprofit organizations would want different pricing and service options and would respond to different marketing promotions than the federal government.
+Clearly, nonprofit organizations would want different pricing and service delivery options and would respond to different marketing strategies than the federal government.

 Try to break out your target customers in terms of their demographic and psychographic profiles.
 With regards to demographics, include a discussion of the business sizes and types, or consumer ages, genders, locations, and income levels of the clients you seek to serve.